kpc002/protocols-website/protocols/bioinformatics/ucell/index.md

 }
 ```

-Let’s see how that works in an example.
-Note that we need to set the
-specied to “Homo sapiens” as we are using a human scRNA dataset.
-But the
-function can be used the same way with mice data.
+Let's see how that works in an example.
+Note that we need to set the specied to "Homo sapiens" as we are using a human scRNA dataset.
+But the function can be used the same way with mice data.

 ``` r
 # Example